3 Key Domains and 6 Segments to Noodle On For Success

 Plan covers Map and Timing

-The final leaf on the MPM model looks at the waypoints along the route to finishing your project, how you’re traveling along the path, and the time requirements needed to reach each point.
+The final domain on the MPM model, the PLAN, looks at the waypoints along the route to finishing your project, how you’re traveling along the path, and the time requirements needed to reach each point.

-How many weeks do you think it will take to review that crucial working process that you need to know inside and out before you can design something new?
+How many weeks do you think it will take to review that crucial step or set of steps or process?

 When do you want to start the project?
 What about finishing it?
 Is someone or some group; your “customer” expecting it by a particular date?